twilio-professional-services/flex-project-template/README.md

 2. Improve interoperability of plugin features by proposing some standardization
 3. Massively accelerate project setup with options for asset and configuration versioning across multiple Twilio accounts

+For more overview information around the methodology of the template, please visit the [How it works](https://twilio-professional-services.github.io/flex-project-template/how-it-works/overview) section of the documentation site.

 ## Documentation Site

-All of the following information within this _README_ (and other _READMEs_ in this template) can be found within the [Flex Project Documentation Site](https://flex-project-template-docs-2618-dev.twil.io/index.html).
+All of the following information within this _README_ (and other _READMEs_ in this template) can be found within the [Flex Project Documentation Site](https://twilio-professional-services.github.io/flex-project-template/).

 ---